shubhamshukla7794/spring5-jokes-app/README.md

-# spring5-jokes-app
+# Spring Boot Jokes App
-Jokes App for my Spring 5 Course
+This Spring Boot web application displays a random Rajnikant Joke on the index.